Points2Sound: From mono to binaural audio using 3D point cloud scenes: Approach

 \subsubsection{Audio Network}

-We adapt the Demucs architecture~\cite{defossez2019music} to synthesise binaural versions $\hat{s}_b$ from mono audio signals $s_m$ given the 3D scene of the sound sources $\mathcal{V}$.
+We adapt the Demucs architecture~\cite{defossez2019music} to synthesize binaural versions $\hat{s}_b$ from mono audio signals $s_m$ given the 3D scene of the sound sources $\mathcal{P}$.
 Although Demucs was originally designed for source separation, we find it appropriate for binaural synthesis because the model needs to intrinsically learn to separate the sound of the sources in the mono mixture for further rendering (see Eq.~\ref{eq:binaural}).
-In addition, it operates at 44.1 kHz which helps to synthesize binaural nuances in the higher frequency range.
-This contrasts with current audio-visual spatial generation approaches which only operate at 16kHz\cite{zhou2020sep, yang2020telling, gao20192, lu2019self}.
 Demucs works in the waveform domain and has a U-Net-like structure~\cite{ronneberger2015u} (see Fig.~\ref{fig:main_diagram}).
-The encoder-decoder structure learns multi-resolution features from the raw waveform while skip connections allow low-level information to be propagated through the network, such as the phase of the input signal.
+The encoder-decoder structure learns multi-resolution features from the raw waveform while skip connections allow low-level information to be propagated through the network.
+In the current case, skip connections allow later decoder blocks of the network to access information related to the phase of the input signal, which otherwise may be lost when propagated through the network.
 In this work, we keep the original six convolution blocks for both encoder and decoder but extend the architecture so that the input and output channels match our mono and binaural signals.